 The P70 was offered from the summer of 1955 into the summer of 1959, by which time customers had cooled on it – just about 3,500 were made in the final year, out of about 36,000 total.

-The Trabant was a more successful car from an engineering and durability standpoint and not too dated when it debuted in late 1958 or even when it was restyled in 1962 – but it essentially froze in time thereafter and some of the methods for making it – good for the circumstances of 1955, proved to make it laborious to make later on.
+The Trabant was a more successful car from an engineering and durability standpoint and not too dated when it debuted in late 1958 or even when it was restyled in 1962 – but it would have a long life.

 Some of the methods for making it, particularly the use of Duroplast, were good for the circumstances of 1955 but made the cars laborious to produce and hard to change later on.
 The long decline set in during the mid-1960s, and the Trabant continued mostly unchanged until the fall of the Berlin Wall.